Using the libraries in a nonsemihosting environment

 Search err.txt for occurrences of

 _sys_exitis linked-in from the C library.
-To prevent this, you must provide your own implementation of this function.
+To prevent the C library being linked-in, you must provide your own implementation of this function.

 There are no target-dependent functions in the C++ library, although some C++ functions use underlying C library functions that are target-dependent.